Flag of the United Tribes of New Zealand: Description

 The drawing of Te Kara that James Busby sent to the Colonial Office following its 1834 adoption.
 The drawing shows the original specification of black fimbriation and eight-pointed stars.

 Te Kara is a St. George's Cross flag.
-In the canton is another St. George's cross on a field of blue with four white stars in each quadrant.
+In the canton is another St. George's cross on a field of blue, with a white star in each quadrant.
 The flag adopted by the United Tribes in 1834 had black fimbriation around the canton cross, though it was changed to white shortly after, following the rule of tincture.
 Flags without any fimbriation have also been used.
 The 1834 flag's stars had eight points, which is still the most common number, though five- and six-pointed versions have also been used.

 The exact meaning of the flag's design is not specified in early documents.
 Generally, the St. George's Cross represents England, having been used as its national flag since the 12th century.
 The St. George's cross may represent designer Williams' affiliation with the Church of England, it being common practice for its member churches to fly the cross with the arms of their diocese in the canton.
 The stars have been speculated to represent the Southern Cross, but 20th-century historian and New Zealand flag scholar James Laurenson argues they are stars of England, religious symbols with roots in British heraldry.

 In traditional Māori culture, the trifecta of colours hold symbolic significance: vitality and life force (red), peace, light and spiritual connection (white), and the ocean as well as spiritual connection between the people and environment (blue), inter alia.